thierrynieus/cross_corr/README.md

 The repository is designed for efficient spike cross-correlation calculations.
 It uses the module joblib to split the calculations on different cores.

-NOTE: Have a look to @FMarmoreo 's implementation!
+NOTE: Have a look to @FMarmoreo 's implementation based on sparse matrix (https://github.com/FMarmoreo/cross_spike_train/blob/main/spike_train.ipynb)

 ## File description
 1. spike_cross_corr.py, a module to load and compute cross-correlations